stratosphereips/stratocyberlab/README.md

 * 🌐 A web interface to manage challenges and play.
 * 💻 Solve all challenges from the web interface using the built-in WebSSH terminal.
 * 🤖 AI-assisted: the web interface includes a local LLM chat (using _Ollama_) to assist your hacking.
 You can choose any Ollama model.
+* 🧑‍🔧 Support for flexible third-party plugins to add any custom behavior into the SCL.

 ## Requirements